 - Your title and your author name.
 There is no need to put anything on the front cover other than the author’s name, the title, and the subtitle.

 - A suitable image or images.
 These will be used as the main part of your cover.
 It is uncommon to create completely typographic covers unless the book is literary fiction.

 - A genre-specific font for your book.
 Serif or sans-serif?

 - You can use a book cover maker like an editing app, online service, or get a professional photo editing software.
 Make sure they support book cover file formats that are supported by retailers.

-- A feedback group.
+- A feedback group (or beta reader).
 Just as you wouldn’t publish a book without getting somebody to read it first, you can’t publish a book without getting feedback on your cover either.
 Try some social media groups where people are happy to help you out with their valuable feedback.

 1. Your title and author name

 If you need help with selecting a good pen name or giving a title that really sells, check out this article.
 Before you try your design skills, let’s see what to include and what to leave out on a book cover.